eliemelki/sdk-android/README.md

 ```

-### <a name="android-updating-metadata"></a>Updating metadata
+### Update Metada

-At any point of the application lifecycle you can update metadata.
+At any point in the application lifecycle you can update metadata.
+See the sample below for an example.
-Example:

 ```
 HashMap<String, Object> metadata = new HashMap<String, Object>();